 Jessica and Mark Byerley in Jessica Byerley’s home at 43 Cromwell Road, Glenwood, durban.

-Jessica on a red sofa and the Castle family, 2 environmental portraits by John Robinson.
+Jessica on a red sofa and Mark Cook with his private garage sales, 2 environmental portraits by John Robinson.

 The environmental portrait is a telling photograph of a person or group of people, it gives the viewer insight into an aspect of these people’s lives.
 In a FaceBook world of hyper happy selfies the environmental can introduce into the conversation a sense of calm and connection between the Subject and the viewer.

 The environmental portrait has always been my first love in photography; and I offer environmental portraits in the Durban area done on A3 cotton rag art paper of yourself and or group for ZAR 1000.00 per print.